 Imagine you have five seconds to communicate what’s great about your product to your market.
 In effect, you do.
 Your potential customers are busy people, and if they don’t see the immediate appeal of your product over the competition’s, they’re going to click away from your page.
+You need to know how to create a value proposition.
 Your value proposition can make or break your business, so it’s imperative to get it right.

-Here are our key tips for creating a killer value proposition:
+Here are our key steps to create a great value proposition:

 Know your audience

 You know your product, but potential clients aren’t going to be hooked unless they feel that you know them, and are tuned in to their needs.
 Your product could be amazing, but a lead isn’t going to become a customer unless it solves a particular pain point for them.

 Focus on three major aspects of your target market:

 Needs are the “easy” part: this is what they need the product to do for them (e.g. organise their data, manage their employees, clean their floor, whatever).
 Presumably, you’re already confident in your ability to satisfy your customer’s needs.